segmentio/segment-docs/src/help/index.md

 ### Segment Support Business Hours

-The Segment Support Team’s hours and holidays can be found [here](https://support.twilio.com/hc/en-us/articles/223136127-Twilio-Support-business-hours).
+For more information about the  Segment Support Team’s hours and holidays see [Twilio Support business hours](https://support.twilio.com/hc/en-us/articles/223136127-Twilio-Support-business-hours).

 ## Segment University